trustcrypto/documentation-theme-jekyll/pages/mydoc/security.md

 ### Where is OnlyKey made?

-As with most electronics OnlyKey consists of a PCB and various electronic components.
+OnlyKey is made in USA of U.S. and imported parts.
+As with most electronics, OnlyKey consists of a printed circuit board (PCB) and various electronic components.
 Everything is assembled in the USA.

 - The first step in making an OnlyKey is the PCB, this component is essentially the board that the electronics are put onto.
 This is manufactured in China.

 - Next, the PCB and various electronic components are assembled, the components are soldered onto the PCB.
-This is done in Massachusetts.
+This is done in Massachusetts, USA.

-- Next, the assembled boards are sent to North Carolina for programming and application of the tamper resistant coating.
-This coating is also what makes OnlyKey durable and water resistant.
+- Next, the assembled boards are sent to North Carolina, USA. for programming and application of the tamper resistant coating.

-- Finally, the completed OnlyKeys are packaged in North Carolina and sent to distributors like Amazon and Amazon EU.
+- Finally, the completed OnlyKeys are packaged in North Carolina and sent to distributors like Amazon US and Amazon EU.

 ## Advanced